kalvin2021/ltdz-dsp/README.md

 ### ARM GCC Cross-Compiler

-This project has been built & tested with the following ARM GCC compiler version:
+This project has been built & tested with the following ARM GCC compiler versions:

-`gcc-arm-none-eabi-10-2020-q4-major-x86_64-linux.tar.bz2`.
+- `gcc-arm-none-eabi-10-2020-q4-major-x86_64-linux.tar.bz2`
+- `gcc-arm-none-eabi-6-2017-q2-update-linux.tar.bz2`

 It should be possible to build this project successfully with any other recent ARM GCC cross-compiler version.